-Many of you already know that I started my own ebook journey nearly 2 years ago, I started learning aggressively how to make money writing ebooks and self-publishing them.
+Many of you already know that I started my own ebook journey over 5 years ago, where I started learning aggressively how to make money writing ebooks and self-publishing them.

 Now, let's get one thing straight.
 Anything that you do that's outside the norm, i.e., not making money from your job, is going to require some extra effort on your part.